Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 By default, notifications are sent out as a broadcast, meaning all persons with devices registered in the cloud instance receive the notifications.
 But it is possible to provide specific recipients when initializing the Logger by providing their cloud instance IDs (e-mail address):
 ```
 var log = Logger("Garden lights", DEBUG, {
-        "ERROR": {"recipients": ["me@mydomain.example", "mygeek@mydomain.example"]},
+        "ERROR": {"recipients": ["me@mydomain.example", "mygeek@mydomain.example"]},    // default prefix, 2 recipients
-        "WARN":  {"prefix": "short"},
+        "WARN":  {"prefix": "short"},                                                   // prefix short, broadcast (to all recipients)
-        "DEBUG": {"prefix": "long", "recipients": ["mygeek@mydomain.example"]}
+        "DEBUG": {"prefix": "long", "recipients": ["mygeek@mydomain.example"]}          // prefix long, 1 recipient
     });
 ```

 ## timer.js
 Timer.js provides an easy to use countdown timer, which executes a function once zero is reached.
-A common usage szenario is to turn a light off if no motion was detected for 5 minutes.
+A common usage scenario is to turn a light off if no motion was detected for some time.
-Timer.js usses logger.js, so logger.js has to be available in the same folder as timer.js.
+Timer.js uses logger.js, so logger.js has to be available in the same folder as timer.js.

 ### Timer usage
 #### Timer initialization
 First, a timer needs to be initialized.
-Parameters are identical to setTimeout(), so basically an undefined number of parameters is allowed:
+Parameters are identical to setTimeout(), so basically an undefined number of parameters is allowed (minimum two):
-- first parameter: Function to be executed, when the timer reaches zero.
+- First parameter: Function to be executed, when the timer reaches zero.
-- second parameter: Timeout in milliseconds.
+- Second parameter: Timeout in milliseconds.
-- all other parameters: Will be passed to the function provided as the first parameter.
+- All other parameters: Will be passed to the function provided as the first parameter.

 Example, without additional parameters for the function:
 ```